Prepare your environment for Surface Hub 2S

 Azure Active Directory

-When choosing to affiliate your Surface Hub 2S with Azure AD, any user in the Global Admins Security Group can sign in to the Settings app on Surface Hub 2S.
-Alternatively, you can configure the Device Administrator role to sign in to the Settings app.
-For more information, see Administrator role permissions in Azure Active Directory.
+When you choose to affiliate your Surface Hub 2S with Azure Active Directory (Azure AD), any user in the Global Admins Security Group can sign in to the Settings app on Surface Hub 2S.
 Currently, no other group can be delegated to sign in to the Settings app on Surface Hub 2S.